devonartis/aws-security-workshops/docs/workshops/identity-round-robin/serverless/build.md

 2. Click on the **Identity-RR-Wksp-Serverless-Round** stack.
 3. Click on **Outputs** and click on **WebsiteS3URL**.

-!!! question "Are you able to access the site using the S3 URL?"
+!!! question "Are you still able to access the site using the S3 URL?"

 ### Solve the Mystery